jaalto/project--shell-script-performance-and-portability/README.md

     parallel --pipepart --arg-file "$largefile" grep "$re"
 ```

-## 3.5 SHELLS AND PERFORMANCE

-TODO

 # 4.0 PORTABILITY

-## 4.1 LEGACY SHELL SCRIPTING PRACTISES
+## 4.1 LEGACY SHELL SCRIPTING

 In typical cases, the legacy `sh`
 ([Bourne Shell](https://en.wikipedia.org/wiki/Bourne_shell))
 is not a relevant target for shell scripting.
-All Linux and and relevant UNIX operating systems
+The Linux and and modern UNIX operating systems
 have long provided an
 `sh` that is POSIX-compliant enough.
-Note that
-nowadays `sh` is
+Nowadays
-usually a symbolic link to
+`sh` is usually a symbolic link to
 [dash](https://tracker.debian.org/pkg/dash)
-(on Linux),
+(on Linux since 2006),
 [ksh](https://tracker.debian.org/pkg/ksh93u+m)
-(on others), or it may point to
+(on some BSDs), or it may point to
 [Bash](https://www.gnu.org/software/bash)
 (on macOS).

-Examples or archaic coding practises:
+Examples or pre-2000 shell scripting:

 ```
     if [ x"$a" = "y" ]; then ...